- Earthing Basics

 Do Earthing products run on electricity?

 No need to unplug them.
 Just leave them plugged in at the outlet unless you are going to move them to another room.
 Earthing products don’t “run” on electricity.
 They aren’t running up any bill when you leave them plugged in.
+Also leaving them plugged in does not “wear” them as when a device that is turned off still has some electric power going through it which happens to be the case with some computers, printers, TVs, sound systems, etc.

 Is it safe for a pet dog or cat to come in contact with an Earthing mat or other product?